Liturgy of the Word

 What is happening here

-The Liturgy of the Word concludes with the Universal Prayer, also called the Prayer of the Faithful.
-The assembly, having heard God's Word, now turns outward to pray for the needs of the Church and the world.
-This is one of the oldest practices in Christian liturgy — a series of intercessions in which the assembly explicitly takes responsibility for praying beyond itself.
+The Universal Prayer, also called the Prayer of the Faithful or the General Intercessions, is a series of petitions the assembly offers at the end of the Liturgy of the Word.
+Having heard God's Word, the people turn outward and pray for the needs of the Church and the world.
+It is one of the oldest practices in Christian worship: a moment when the assembly takes responsibility for praying beyond itself.

 The Universal Prayer typically includes four categories of intentions: